dyladan/dyladan.github.io/_posts/2023-05-02-why-histograms.md

 title:  "Why Histograms?"
 date:   2023-05-02 12:00:00
 categories: Histograms
+spelling: cSpell:ignore Dyla quantile quantiles reimplementation Xkcd
 tags:	metrics opentelemetry
-# cover:  "/assets/instacode.png"
 ---

-A histogram is a multi-value counter which summarizes the distribution of one or more data points.
+A histogram is a multi-value counter that summarizes the distribution of data points.
 For example, a histogram may have 3 counters which count the occurrences of negative, positive, and zero values respectively.
 Given a series of numbers, `3`, `-9`, `7`, `6`, `0`, and `-1`, the histogram would count `2` negative, `1` zero, and `3` positive values.
 A single histogram data point is most commonly represented as a bar chart.